One Community Weekly Team Call

 Team calls are foundational to the effective functioning of our organization.
 Per the One Community Hands-Off Administrative Policy, the following guidelines have been established for the Weekly Team Calls, Welcome Team Calls, and Project Team Calls:

-- A person must join the call no later than 20 minutes after it has begun
+- A person must join the call no later than 30 minutes after it has begun.

-- A person must be on the call a minimum of 30 minutes
+- A person must be on the call for a minimum of 30 minutes, or until the call ends in the case that the call ends less than 30 minutes from when the person joined.

 FREQUENTLY ANSWERED QUESTIONS